acronis/go-cti/cti-spec/SPEC.md

 ## Inheritance, instances and semantics

 > [!NOTE]
-> All examples of type schemas use a simple type definition syntax similar to JSON Schema and RAML.
+> All examples of type schemas use CTI Metadata structure where schemas are presented in JSON Schema.

-With the extension mechanism provided by CTI identifier, each type can be extended through inheritance or an instance of that type can be created.
+With the extension mechanism provided by CTI, each type can be extended through inheritance or an instance of that type can be created.
 Additionally, using an extensible type system, such as RAML, additional semantics may be applied.
 For example:

 1. Allow or disallow inheritance or instantiation (sealed type).